oxleberry/Shop.ly/README.md

 •	Add social media icons to footer

 CSS Styles file:
 •	Use semantic HTML and CSS to create Shop.ly website.
 •	Use the appropriate Google Fonts to style the text on the page.
 •	Add a media query to update the layout and styles for a responsive design.

 Triumphs:
-•	Conquering Bootstrap for Riki – utilizing Google for guidance
+•	Befriending Bootstrap for Riki – utilizing Google for guidance
-•	Conquering the MongoDB for Sharon
+•	Conquering MongoDB for Sharon
-•
+• Decrementing inventory upon checkout/purchase

 Challenges:
 •	GitHub
   o	1st time working on GitHub with a peer o	Forking, Pairing, Merging and Collaborating o	Understanding the Controllers role
+• Understanding MongoDB